GoogleCloudPlatform/cloud-sql-proxy/README.md

 ### Why can't the proxy connect to my private IP instance?

-The proxy does not configure the network.
+The proxy does not configure the network between the VM it's running on and the Cloud SQL instance.
 You MUST ensure the proxy can reach your Cloud SQL instance, either by deploying it in a VPC that has access to your Private IP instance, or by configuring Public IP.

-If no network path exists, the proxy cannot create a network path and so cannot connect.

 ### Is there a library version of the proxy that I can use?